 Who determines fault in the accident?

-Both law enforcement and insurance companies make determinations on who is at fault, or if both drivers are partially at fault.
+Both law enforcement and insurance companies determine who is at fault, or if both drivers are partially at fault.

-For the purpose of being ticketed and facing penalties for traffic violations, the police will determine who did what and charge the drivers accordingly.
-For the insurance companies involved, a claims adjuster will be appointed and decide who’s at fault in the crash.
+To be ticketed and face penalties for traffic violations, the police will determine who did what and charge the drivers accordingly.
+A claims adjuster will be appointed for the insurance companies involved and decide who’s at fault in the crash.

-It may be that one driver is found to be fully at fault and will thus be liable for all damages, or both drivers may be found partially at fault for the incident.
-If both drivers are found at fault, then state negligence laws will determine the insurance payouts.
+It may be that one driver is found to be entirely at fault and will thus be liable for all damages, or both drivers may be found partially at fault for the incident.
+If both drivers are found at fault, state negligence laws will determine the insurance payouts.